01 of 08

 Prepare Your Needle and Thread

 Prepare an arm-span length of beading thread, and thread the needle.
-Fold over six-to-eight inches of thread for single-strand beadweaving.
-Because we're using nylon thread, it's important to stretch and condition (or wax) your thread before you begin stitching.
+Fold over 6–8 inches of thread for single-strand bead weaving.
+Because this uses nylon thread, it's important to stretch and condition (or wax) your thread before you begin stitching.

 03 of 08